 - Students serving in the military who, after the start of enrollment, are notified that they are being activated or deployed to a combat zone or in direct support of or proximity to a combat zone and choose to withdraw from the university may request to have a grade assigned at the time of withdrawal if they have successfully completed at least 60% of the course and if their cumulative grade represents sufficient knowledge of the course.

 - In lieu of requesting a grade, students who have completed 60% of a course may submit to the instructor a study plan outlining how the remaining academic work will be completed.
 Upon approval of the study plan by the instructor, a grade of Incomplete will be assigned for the course.

 - Incomplete grades assigned as a result of approved study plans for activated or deployed students must also be approved by the program director or program manager if the remaining work cannot be completed within the 90-day maximum limitation for incomplete work.
 In all cases, grades of Incomplete must be resolved within one year of the issuance of the original Incomplete grade.

 A course carrying the grade of incomplete will be excluded from the computation of total semester credit hours and grade point averages.

 If a seminar is repeated, only the last earned grade will be calculated in the grade point average.
 The grade previously earned in the seminar will be removed from the grade point average calculations even if a lower grade is earned when the seminar is repeated.
 Students may repeat a seminar one time only.
 Tuition and fee rates in effect at the time of the repeat enrollment apply to all repeat seminars.

 Grading Practices Notification for Students

-At the beginning of a course, on the course syllabus within the online classroom, a student must be made aware of the method of grading in the course and of the weight that is attached to all course requirements.
+At the beginning of a seminar, on the syllabus within the online classroom, a student must be made aware of the method of grading in the seminar and of the weight that is attached to all seminar requirements.

 The College of Graduate and Continuing Studies maintains assignment grade records for a minimum of one year.